BarrosBeatdown/Barro-s-Beatdown-Patch-Notes/Rules.md

 - Notify the TO ASAP if your controller takes the audio of the setup.
 - **Keyboards**
     - All non-Windows keyboards are banned
-    - If you are using a keyboard and use the "Keyboard Standalone Mode", it is your responsibility to turn it off before you leave the setup.
+    - If any player using a keyboard and use the "Keyboard Standalone Mode", it is their responsibility to turn it off before they leave the setup.
 Failure to do so, may result in a disqualification.
-Multiple offenses may result in a ban.
+Multiple offenses may result in a ban of the player's keyboard and they must use a different controller.

 ### Gameplay
 - All sets are FT2 until Top 3 unless otherwise stated by the TO.